 - Drive your car less.
 Vehicle exhaust is a major source of air pollution in Minnesota.
 Carpool.
 Bike.
 Bus.
 Telecommute.
 Electric vehicles.
 How could you burn less fuel?

 - Keep your car in good repair.
 Fix exhaust and oxygen sensor problems ASAP.
-Check tire pressure monthly.
+Check your tire pressure monthly; under-inflated tires have been shown to lower gas mileage, particularly at lower speed.

 - Don't burn your garbage.
 Burning your household garbage is dangerous to your health and our environment, and generally against the law in Minnesota.
-If you're still using a burn barrel, wood stove, or fire-pit for your trash, it's time for a change.
-Learn what you can do.
+If you're still using a burn barrel, wood stove, or fire-pit for your trash, contact your county about arranging for trash hauling services.

-- Stop having campfires in the city.
-Smoky areas resulting from campfires in the city can cause unhealthy conditions for hundreds of people, especially during stagnant weather conditions.
-Since cities have elevated levels of pollution compared to Greater Minnesota already, please limit the number of campfires you start in urban locations.
+- Limit backyards fire in the city.
+Smoke from backyard fires can cause unhealthy conditions for hundreds of people, especially during stagnant weather conditions.
+Since cities have elevated levels of pollution compared to rural areas, urban fires are more of a nuisance to people with asthma and other lung conditions.
 If you do have a campfire:

-- Keep campfires brief and small--3 feet across or less.
+- Keep fires brief and small — 3 feet across or less.

 - Burn only dry fire wood.
 In the Twin Cities it is illegal to burn any waste in a fire, even yard waste.

 - Never start campfires during an air quality alert.
-You can receive texts or emails when air pollution alerts are in effect.
+Sign up for texts or emails about elevated air pollution levels.

 - Switch to electric or hand-powered lawn equipment.
 Gas-powered engines like those on lawnmowers and leaf or snow blowers often lack pollution control devices.
 An hour running a lawn mower can produce nearly the same amount of pollution as a 100-mile car trip!
 Use hand-powered or electric lawn care equipment instead.